-3. PHA Set-Aside
+3.4.
+PHA Set-Aside

-- a.
-Eligible Initial Applications as described in Section 9 of this QAP. - b.
+- a.e.
+Eligible Initial Applications as described in Section 9 of this QAP. - f.
 THDA will continue down the ranking of eligible Initial Applications in this set-aside until the last full reservation can be made.
 After the last full reservation is made, any remaining Housing Credit remaining will roll into Existing Multifamily Housing.

-4. Existing Multifamily Housing
+4.5.
+Existing Multifamily Housing

 - a.
-Eligible Initial Applications as described in Section 10 of this QAP. - b.
+Eligible Initial Applications as described in Section 10-11 of this QAP. - b.
 Highest ranking eligible Initial Application. - c.
 THDA will continue down the ranking of eligible Initial Applications for Existing Multifamily Housing until the last full reservation can be made.
-After the last full reservation is made, any remaining Housing Credit remaining will roll into New Construction. - 5.
-New Construction Regional Pools and all remaining New Construction - a.
+After the last full reservation is made, any remaining Housing Credit remaining will roll into New Construction.

+5.6.
+New Construction Regional Pools and all remaining New Construction

+- a.
 All eligible New Construction Initial Applications will be ranked in descending order, regardless of which regional pool they fall under in Map 3-1. - b.
 THDA will award credits as follows until insufficient credits remain to award to the next highest scoring application. - (i) THDA will make the first award to the highest scoring application, regardless of which regional pool it is in. - 1.
-Whichever regional pool this awarded application is in is ineligible for any further awards until an award has been made to each of the remaining regional pools with submitted applications. - 2.
-If credits remain, move to step (ii). - (ii) THDA will make the next award to the next highest scoring application that is not in the same regional pool as b.(i). - 1.
-Whichever regional pool receives this award is ineligible for any further awards until an award has been made to each of the remaining regional pools with submitted applications. - 2.
-If credits remain, move to step (iii).
+Whichever regional pool this awarded application is in is ineligible for any further awards until an award has been made to each of the remaining regional pools with submitted applications.